cellm

 Cellm is useful for repetitive tasks on both structured and unstructured data:

-- Entity extraction - Pull out names, locations, dates from text
+- Entity recognition: Pull out names, locations, dates from text

 For more use cases and examples, see our Prompting Guide.

-A friend was writing a systematic review paper and had to compare 7,500 papers against inclusion/exclusion criteria.
+A friend was writing a systematic review paper and had to compare 7,500 papers against inclusion/exclusion criteria to identify papers relevant to her research.
 We thought this was a great use case for LLMs but quickly realized that individually copying papers in and out of chat windows was a total pain.
 This sparked the idea to make an AI tool to automate repetitive tasks for people who would rather avoid programming.

-Cellm enables everyone to automate repetitive tasks with AI to a level that was previously available only to programmers.
+We think Cellm is really cool because it enables everyone to automate tasks with AI to a level that was previously available only to programmers.

 Fair Core License, Version 1.0, Apache 2.0 Future License